Emma Ross introduces and demonstrates Osteopathy.

 Osteopaths consider each person as an individual.
 At your first visit, a detailed case history will be taken.
 This will involve a discussion regarding you current symptoms as well as questions concerning your general health and previous medical history.

-You will then normally be asked to undress to your underwear, and to perform a series of simple movements so your posture may be assessed.
+You will then normally be asked to undress to your underwear, or alternatively, you can wear thin leggings and a thin strapped vest top if that is more comfortable.
+This will enable you to perform a series of simple movements so your posture may be assessed.
 Then using palpation, points of strain, weakness or poor function may be identified.
-A diagnosis will then be made and a treatment plan made.
-This will be fully discussed with you.
+A diagnosis will then be made and a treatment plan agreed.
+This will be fully discussed with you prior to treatment.

-The treatment may consist of massage of the soft tissues, joint articulation and manipulation techniques.
+The treatment may consist of massage or gentle stretching of the soft tissues, joint articulation and manipulation techniques.

 James has been practising in the Brighton and Hove area since qualifying in 1998 from the European School of Osteopathy, one of the UK’s leading osteopathic colleges.